AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 =======================================

-The Aviatrix cloud network solution consists of two components, controller and companion gateway, both are Azure VMs.
+The Aviatrix cloud network solution consists of two components, controller and gateways, both are Azure VMs.
 Gateways are launched from the controller console to specific VNets.
 This guide helps you to launch the controller VM in Azure.
 Make sure you follow the instructions to also subscribe Aviatrix Companion Gateway described in this guide.

 ..
 Note::